R-Lum/rxylib/cran-comments.md

 This is a minor release.
 We polished the code and did everything to make the users happy.

-## CRAN issues
+## Addressed CRAN issues

 We removed the unconditional stripping in response to the email by Brian Ripley from 2019-04-10 (subject: CRAN packages stripping unconditionally).

+This necessarily encreased the library size on unix platforms.

 ## Test environments
 * local macOS High Sierra 10.14.4-xcode10.2, R-devel